 2. I am member of both the National Employment Lawyer’s Association and the Florida Chapter of the National Employment Lawyer’s Association.
 I have previously held a board position on the Florida Chapter of the National Employment Lawyer’s Association, and am still active in that organization.

-3. Since the inception of the law firm of Massey & Duffy in 2003 (originally named Saju, Massey & Duffy with its main office in Ocala, FL), most of my practice has been concentrated in labor and employment law and advising and representing both employees and employers in labor and employment disputes.
+3. Since the inception of the law firm of Massey & Duffy in 2003 (named Saju, Massey & Duffy initially with its main office in Ocala, FL), most of my practice has been concentrated in labor and employment law and advising and representing both employees and employers in labor and employment disputes.

 4. I currently manage virtually all the affairs of Massey & Duffy.

-5. I have experience litigating employment law cases in Ocala and in nearby Gaiensville, FL.
+5. I have experience litigating employment law cases in Ocala and nearby Gainesville, FL.
 For example, in the mater of Cadieux v.
 Ocala Breeder Sales Company, Inc., Case No. 5:04-cv-355-Oc-10GRJ (2006 M.D.
-Ocala) I was co-counsel in an alleged wrongful termination/slander case resulting a verdict for our client of $400,000.00.
+Ocala) I was co-counsel in an alleged wrongful termination/slander case resulting in a verdict for our client of $400,000.00.
 More recently, in McGowan v.
 Payroll Management, Inc., Case NO. 2010-CA-004869 (2012 Alachua County Circuit Court), I served as lead counsel and obtained a plaintiff’s verdict in the sum of $161,015.10 (plus attorney’s fees and costs) in an alleged FMLA retaliation matter.
-Also, in this public accommodation/ADA matter, I defended as lead counsel Oak Spring, Inc. in the the case of Access 4 All v.
+Also, in this public accommodation/ADA matter, I defended as lead counsel Oak Spring, Inc. in the case of Access 4 All v.
 Oak Spring, Inc., Case No. 5:04-cv-75-Oc-GRJ, (M. D. Ocala) in 2005 and prevailed in that case on summary judgment.
-I also defended successfully the Defendant in the alleged unpaid wage matter of Quintana v.
-High Springs Family Practice Clinic, Case No. 01 2008 CA 005175 (2009 , Alachua County Circuit Court).
+I also defended the Defendant successfully in the alleged unpaid wage matter of Quintana v.
+High Springs Family Practice Clinic, Case No. 01 2008 CA 005175 (2009, Alachua County Circuit Court).

-7. I have both prosecuted and defended many other employment and labor law cases in both the Northern and Middle Districts (and, similarly, in the Alachua and Marion County courthouses) which were amicably resolved.
+7. I have both prosecuted and defended many other employment and labor law cases in both the Northern and Middle Districts (and, similarly, in the Alachua and Marion County courthouses), which were amicably resolved.
 The examples set forth in the proceeding two paragraphs are only those cases that were successfully submitted to a Jury.
-The vast majority of the cases I handle are amicably resolved prior to trial and listing them all in this Affidavit would be very time consuming.
+The vast majority of the cases I handle are amicably resolved before trial, and listing them all in this Affidavit would be very time-consuming.

 9. I am familiar with the hourly rates charged by and awarded to attorneys in and around Marion County and for work performed therein.
 As recognition of the same and my reputation in the Marion County legal community, I was retained to provide expert testimony in the matter of Fortner v.
 Hampton Manor, Inc., Case No. 08-CA-00896 (2011 Marion County Circuit Court) regarding the amount of fees incurred by plaintiffs’ counsel and their reasonable hourly rates.
 In my experience, an hourly rate of $350.00 per hour for lead (and in this case sole) counsel is both conservative and reasonable and the amount of time reflected in the attached Exhibit 1 is also reasonable.